Skip to primary navigation Skip to content Skip to footer

 Frank’s daughter Alice Ramsdell inherited the farm upon her father’s death.
 Alice held on to the WW&F pieces — she absolutely would not sell, especially No. 9.
 She did allow tours of the property, however.

-Meanwhile, back in Maine, WW&F owner Frank Winter still owned the right of way and station buildings.
+Meanwhile, back in Maine, WW&F owner Frank Winter still possessed the right of way and station buildings.
 The towns along the roadbed continued to tax him for these properties.
 Finally, to avoid many small but annoying property tax bills, he created the Winter Scientific Institutes and transferred ownership of the former railroad’s properties to that company.
 The Institutes administered the dispersal of the properties, although the land was remarkably slow to move.
 In 1985 the Institutes sold all the remaining property, most of which was bought up by one Harry Percival, Jr., of Alna.

 This same Harry Percival had been working to restoring the road for many years.
-He struck up an acquaintance with Alice Ramsdell, even going so far as doing some preventative maintenance on the pieces (although he’d end up doing more farm work than car work).
+He struck up an acquaintance with Alice Ramsdell, even going so far as doing some preventative maintenance on the pieces (although he’d end up doing more farm work than rail work).
 Once he bought the right of way, he applied for a charter to start a corporation called the Wiscasset and Quebec Railroad, with a view to rebuilding a small portion of it.
 He received word back from the state that the W&Q had never been declared abandoned, and were he to hold a stockholder’s meeting he could get the corporation back in business.
 Thus, the original Wiscasset and Quebec Railroad corporation was back.
 In 1989 the Museum was formed, and thus continues the history of the WW&F Railway.